- Search The Registry

 - My Account

-Oliver Tambo, a Black African politician and activist was born on this date in 1917.
+Oliver Tambo, a Black African politician, and activist was born on this date in 1917.

 Oliver Reginald Tambo was born in the village of Kantolo near Bizana in Pondoland, South Africa.
 His mother, Julia, was the third wife of Mzimeni Tambo, son of a farmer and assistant salesman at a local trading store.
-Tambo’s parents were traditionalist, but also saw the importance of western education, and he was sent to school.
+Tambo’s parents were traditionalists, but also saw the importance of western education, and he was sent to school.
 As he grew older, he developed a desire to leave home and gain wider experience and he enrolled at the missionary school at Flagstaff, called Holy Cross.
-His father could not afford his fees, but the school found a sponsorship for him through two English sisters.
+His father could not afford his fees, but the school found sponsorship for him through two white-English sisters.

 In 1933, when he was 16, Tambo was orphaned when both of his parents passed away within a year of each other.
 During this time Tambo, achieved an excellent pass, which resulted in the Eastern Cape assembly of chiefs, the Bhunga, granting him a bursary to further his education at Fort Hare University.
 Tambo initially decided to study medicine, but at the time no university medical school would accept Black students.
 He chose a course in the sciences, and three years later he graduated with a B.S. degree in mathematics and physics.

 After his election as chairperson of the Students’ Representative Council of his residence, the Anglican Beda Hall, he organized a student protest and was expelled from Fort Hare.
 He went back to his home in Kantolo to look for employment in order to support his siblings and was offered a position as Master in Mathematics at his alma mater, St Peter’s.
 At that time Johannesburg was an exciting melting pot of cultures for young, upcoming Africans and Tambo soon became involved with Walter Sisulu, Anton Lembede, Jordan Ngubane, and Nelson Mandela, a fellow student from Fort Hare.
-The group regularly visited the house of Dr Xuma, a medical doctor who was also the President of the African National Congress (ANC).
+The group regularly visited the house of Dr. Xuma, a medical doctor who was also the President of the African National Congress (ANC).

 Here they formulated a plan to revive the ANC and make it more accessible to ordinary people.
 In 1944, the ANC Youth League (ANCYL), as well as the Women’s League, were established.
 Anton Lembede was elected chairman of the new ANCYL, with Tambo as its secretary and Walter Sisulu as its treasurer.
-In 1948, the National Party came into power and suddenly a number of discriminatory laws were put into place.
-In order to challenge these laws, Tambo decided to study law through correspondence and in 1952, he joined the law practice of Mandela, where together they assisted Africans in their struggle against apartheid.
+In 1948, the National Party came into power, and suddenly a number of discriminatory laws were put into place.
+In order to challenge these laws, Tambo decided to study law through correspondence, and in 1952, he joined the law practice of Mandela, where together they assisted Africans in their struggle against apartheid.
 In 1953, Tambo was appointed as the ANC National Secretary in place of Walter Sisulu, who had been banned by the government as a result of the Defiance Campaign.
-During 1955, Tambo became engaged to Adelaide Tsukudu, a Youth League activist and nurse employed at Baragwanath Hospital, and they were married in December 1956; the couple had three children.
+In 1955, Tambo became engaged to Adelaide Tsukudu, a Youth League activist and nurse employed at Baragwanath Hospital, and they were married in December 1956; the couple had three children.